krik8235/ml-llm-dola/README.md

 ## Evaluation (Metrics + LLM-as-a-Judge)

-- Inference results are evaluated using metrics and an LLM-as-a-Judge `GPT 4o`.
+- Inference results are evaluated using auto metrics from HuggingFace and an LLM-as-a-Judge ([gpt-5-mini](https://platform.openai.com/docs/models/gpt-5-mini))

+- To evaluate all results:

 ```bash
 chmod +x scripts/eval.sh
 uv run scripts/eval.sh
 ```

-- Overall results (inference + evaluation) are stored in the `results_eval` directory by model card.
+- Evaluation scores are stored in the `results_eval` directory, separated by model card.

 ### Updating

-- Edit `src/evaluate_results.py` to add, remove, edit any eval metrics.
+- Edit `src/evaluation.py` to add, remove, edit any eval metrics.
 - Edit `llm_judge.py` to update an LLM-as-a-judge.